 Imagine a world without windows!
-Windows play important roles in a home environment – from providing breathtaking views, to letting in warm, bright sunlight, to regulating air flow.
+Windows play important roles in a home environment – from providing breathtaking views, to letting in warm sunlight, to regulating air flow.
 That said, Home Improvement expert Troy Zdzieblowski has noticed that window repair and maintenance is often dismissed until it’s time to do a serious home remodel or repair.
-Do your windows need some love?
-Here are a few warning signs suggesting it’s time to replace the windows:

 Signs It’s Time To Replace The Windows